 As long as you don't mind the book microphone, you can use the OpenComm for sporting activities as well.
 The Aeropex and other AfterShokz headphones are favorites for runners who want to keep their ears open to hear the outside world for safety reasons.
 They're also water-resistant.
 The only downside is they require a proprietary charging cable instead of USB-C. Battery life is rated at 16 hours of talk time and eight hours of listening time.

 When Jabra first announced its new Elite 85h over-ear headphones, it touted how it would be equipped with always-on (hands-free) voice assistant control using Alexa or Google Assistant.
 Alas, that feature didn't make it into the final product -- apparently it affected battery life too much, and battery life is critical -- but the Elite 85h are nevertheless excellent noise-canceling headphones that are very comfortable to wear, have strong sound quality and are great for making calls.
-They started out at $300 but are down to about $230, and will be on sale this holiday season for $150 (refurbished versions also run around $150).
-Read our Jabra Elite 85h review.
+They started out at $300 but are down to about $200, and were on sale last holiday season for $150.

 If you're looking for a souped-up version of the Elite 85h, the recently released Evolve2 85 offers even better telephony options along with a Unified Communications USB dongle for PCs.
 While it has similar sound quality to the 85h, it has an updated audio chipset, a hideaway boom arm and two additional microphones (10 altogether, with the extra two in the boom arm) for noise reduction and picking up your voice.
 Its build quality is also a step up.
 A Microsoft Teams-certified version is available for those who need it.

 I found it comfortable to wear over several hours -- it offers an impressive 37 hours of battery life or slightly more than the Elite 85h.

 Downside: It lists for a whopping $450 but has come down in price.